12 Genius Uses for Old Cell Phones

 Baby monitor on call

-Old phones or tablets can make a great baby monitor, especially when you’re traveling and want to check in.
+Old cell phones or tablets can make a great baby monitor, especially when you’re traveling and want to check in.
 Try an app like Dormi.
 Once connected to Wi-Fi, the app will alert your current cell phone if the little guy starts making noise.
 You can even soothe your babe remotely by talking back to them.
+But beware of these 8 creepy things your smartphone knows about you.

 Make reading more accessible

 Download a simple reading app to your old phone and hand it off to the kiddos.
 They’ll enjoy looking like Mommy or Daddy while they learn.
-Here are more cell phone accessories that will make your life way easier.
+Think downloading another app is slowing down your phone?
+Here are 13 easy ways you can make your cell phone speed up.

 Donate your device

 There are many organizations that can benefit from selling your refurbished or recycled device.
 Try donating to Cell Phones for Soldiers, which then buys troops prepaid international calling cards and provides emergency funding to veterans.
-They’ll even wipe your device clean of all your personal information first.
+They’ll even wipe your old cell phone clean of all your personal information first.
 Or try HopeLine from Verizon to benefit victims and survivors of domestic violence.
 They’ll accept devices in any condition from any service provider.
 Want to wipe your own device first?
 Try a factory reset.
-Here are some surprising things you didn’t know you could donate.

 Create your own fundraising campaign

 Looking for a way to raise money for a non-profit organization?
 Selling old devices can be an easy-to-manage fundraising program.
-Try sites like gazelle.com to create your own fundraising page and encourage your community to trade in used smartphones, tablets, and computers.
+Try sites like gazelle.com to create your own fundraising page and encourage your community to trade in old cell phones, tablets, and computers.
 They get cash and your organization earns a 15 percent commission on every sale.
+Make sure you also save money cell phone bill with the best ways to lower your cell phone data usage.

 Fight spousal abuse